microsoft/LightGBM/README.md

 LightGBM is a gradient boosting framework that is using tree based learning algorithms.
 It is designed to be distributed and efficient with following advantages:

-- Fast training efficiency
+- Fast training speed and high efficiency
-- Low memory usage
+- Lower memory usage
 - Better accuracy
 - Parallel learning supported
-- Deal with large scale of data
+- Capacity of handeling large scale data

 For more details, please refer to [Features](https://github.com/Microsoft/LightGBM/wiki/Features).